Routine (planned) maintenance for Azure App Service

 Are business hours reflected?

+Yes, business hours are reflected for the time zone of the region.
 Maintenance operations are optimized to start outside the standard business hours of 9 AM to 5 PM.
 Statistically, that's the best time for any interruptions and restarts of workloads because there's less stress on the system (in customer applications and transitively on the platform itself).
-For App Service plans and App Service Environment v2, maintenance can continue into business hours during longer maintenance events.
+If resources are still upgrading by 9 AM in a given region, the upgrade will safely pause before the next critical step and until the end of business hours.

 What are my options to control routine maintenance?